 Hills & moorland

-Spectacular scenery with its limestone pavements, awe-inspiring views, Dales villages, waterfalls and ruined abbeys all create a lasting impression of this hidden gem of English countryside.
+Spectacular scenery, limestone pavements, awe-inspiring views, Dales villages, waterfalls and ruined abbeys all create a lasting impression of this hidden gem of the English countryside.

 The impressive limestone gorge of Gordale Scar and nearby Malham Cove

 - Optional short strolls of up to 1½ miles

 - High quality Full Board en-suite accommodation and excellent food in our country house

 - The services of our knowledgeable HF Holidays’ leader, ensuring you get the most from your holiday

 - Full-day excursions with all transport on touring days in a good-quality, comfortable mini-coach